carlospc89/Resume/README.md

 Here, you will find more information about my job experience, training & certifications, and tech skills.

+But first a line or two about myself:

+Passionate data scientist with a double master's in MBA and MSc, and a background in mechatronics engineering.
+I discovered my passion for data while studying and working with optimal and robust, and predictive control techniques, like autoregressive models, Kalman filters, and neural networks for instant linearisation of plants.
+I'm a life-long learner and boxing enthusiast, always eager to take on new challenges and help others succeed.

 ## Table of Contents

 What will you find in this repository?